Maryland selling Spring Grove Hospital campus in Catonsville to UMBC for $1; facility to shutter in coming years

 The Maryland Board of Public Works on Wednesday approved the sale of the Spring Grove Hospital Center’s 175-acre campus in Catonsville to the University of Maryland, Baltimore County for a nominal $1, despite concerns from mental health groups that the state lacks detailed plans to replace services provided by the centuries-old psychiatric facility.

 The university’s retiring president, Freeman A. Hrabowski III, told state officials that acquiring the sprawling property neighboring UMBC’s campus has been an ambition of his for three decades.
-Hrabowski said the university has no plans yet for the property.
+Hrabowski said the university has no plans yet for the property, which it will lease back to the state for years to come.

-The psychiatric hospital, the largest in the state’s system with 375 patient beds, will continue operating for the immediate future, but will eventually be closed under the deal and a master facilities plan released last year by the Maryland Department of Health.
-The Department of Health, which owns and runs the facility, will have the right to lease back the property from UMBC for up to 20 years.
+The psychiatric hospital, the largest in the state’s system with 375 patient beds, will continue operating for the immediate future, but will be closed eventually under the deal and a master facilities plan released last year by the Maryland Department of Health, which owns and runs the facility.
+For now, though, the health department will lease the property back from UMBC for 10 years with options to extend it up to 10 years more.

-Mental health advocacy groups and labor unions representing the hospital’s roughly 800 staffers objected to the sale at Wednesday’s Board of Public Works meeting in Annapolis, complaining that the Department of Health had not consulted with them and that the agency lacks detailed plans on how to replace Spring Grove’s much-needed beds and services.
+Mental health advocacy groups and labor unions representing the hospital’s roughly 800 staffers objected to the sale at Wednesday’s Board of Public Works meeting in Annapolis, complaining that the state health department had not consulted with them and that the agency lacks detailed plans on how to replace Spring Grove’s much-needed beds and services.

-Health Secretary Dennis Schrader said precise plans to replace Spring Grove will be devised over the next decade or two, but that selling the property amounted to an “action-oriented plan” to move forward.
+Maryland Health Secretary Dennis Schrader said plans to replace Spring Grove will be developed over the next decade or two, but that selling the property amounted to an “action-oriented plan” to move forward.
 The department’s 2021 facilities master plan calls for patients to be transferred out of Spring Grove beginning in 2032, but does not detail where they would go.

 The master plan noted that the Spring Grove Hospital Center complex is dilapidated and outdated, with some buildings dating to the early 1800s, and that replacing or renovating the facility to meet adequate modern standards would be “cost-prohibitive.”